AshBT/plumber/README.md

 The `plumber-host` respository contains a piece of code that reads in a field `hostname` from an input JSON and adds a field `name` that contains the resolution of that hostname to an IP address.
 If no IP can be resolved, it uses a default character, such as "?" for unknown.

-First, we'll play with the `plumber bundle` command.
+First, we'll demonstrate the `plumber bundle` command.
 After cloning the repositories, run

     cd plumber-hello && plumber bundle .

 This will package the *directory* into a Docker container which you can run locally with `docker run -p 9800:9800 plumber/hello`.

-You can then `curl localhost:9800 -d '{"name": "qadium"}' -H 'Content-Type: application/json'` (if you're on OSX, replace `localhost` with the output of `boot2docker ip`) and receive the output from the greeter, which should look something like
+If you're on a Linux machine, `curl localhost:9800 -d '{"name": "qadium"}' -H 'Content-Type: application/json'` If you're on an OSX machine, get your docker ip address with `boot2docker ip` and then `curl [boot2docker ip]:9800 -d '{"name": "qadium"}' -H 'Content-Type: application/json'`

+The output of the curl command should be:

     {"name": "qadium", "hello", "Hello, qadium, my name is bazbux"}